plossys/blinkt/README.md

 ## Environment variables

+By default, the container list is updated every second.
 You can change the update interval via the environment variable `INTERVAL`.
-To change it to 0.5s (500 milliseconds), type:
+To set it to 0.5s (500 milliseconds), type:

 ```
 docker run -it -e "INTERVAL=500" -v /sys:/sys -v /var/run/docker.sock:/var/run/docker.sock plossys/blinkt